 Since the normal temperature of the human body varies, it cannot be used as part of a formal definition of the temperature scale, and consequently the decigrade scale is formally defined in terms of the boiling point of water, which is 27 degrees.
 This means that 10 degrees Decigrade equals 98.6 Fahrenheit and 37.037 Celsius.
 A fever in an adult starts to become dangerous around 11.

-The decigrade temperature scale was invented by Vladimir Kornea, a Yugoslavian-born American who observed that he tended to think in terms of Celsius during winter and in terms of Fahrenheit during summer.
+The decigrade temperature scale was invented by Val Kornea, a Yugoslavian-born American who observed that he tended to think in terms of Celsius during winter and in terms of Fahrenheit during summer.
 He hypothesised that the reason for this is that the freezing point of water (0 Celsius) and the temperature of the human body (just under 100 Fahrenheit) made the ideal reference points of cold and hot in the context of weather.

 Numbers are rounded to the nearest integer in the chart and in the calculations text fields; enter a decimal point after your integer to increase rounding precision.